 Connectwise displays a list of credit memos for this company.
 Select the credit memo that you created.

 As you have removed the payment from the invoice, you need to receive the correct payment to settle the account.
 The received payment would then be synced back to ConnectWise through Wise-Sync.
-Follow these steps:
+Here's how to do it:

-4. Go to Wise-Sync and sync payments to reflect the payment in ConnectWise.
+Go to Wise-Sync and Sync payments to reflect the payment in ConnectWise.

 Note: Ensure that you have deducted the surcharges paid while processing the incorrect invoice.